Blu-ray: Container format

 Audio, video, and other streams are multiplexed and stored on Blu-ray Discs in a container format based on the MPEG transport stream.
-It is also known as BDAV MPEG-2 transport stream and can use filename extension .m2ts.
+It is also known as BDAV MPEG-2 transport stream and can use the filename extension .m2ts.
 Blu-ray Disc titles authored with menus are in the BDMV (Blu-ray Disc Movie) format and contain audio, video, and other streams in BDAV container.
 There is also the BDAV (Blu-ray Disc Audio/Visual) format, the consumer oriented alternative to the BDMV format used for movie releases.
 The BDAV format is used on BD-REs and BD-Rs for audio/video recording.
 BDMV format was later defined also for BD-RE and BD-R (in September 2006, in the third revision of BD-RE specification and second revision of BD-R specification).

 Blu-ray Disc employs the MPEG transport stream recording method.
 That enables transport streams of digital broadcasts to be recorded as they are broadcast, without altering the format.
 It also enables flexible editing of a digital broadcast that is recorded as is and where the data can be edited just by rewriting the playback stream.
 Although it is quite natural, a function for high-speed and easy-to-use retrieval is built in.
 Blu-ray Disc Video use MPEG transport streams, compared to DVD's MPEG program streams.
-An MPEG transport stream contains one or more MPEG program streams, so this allows multiple video programs to be stored in the same file so they can be played back simultaneously (e.g. with "picture-in-picture" effect).
+An MPEG transport stream contains one or more MPEG program streams, so this allows multiple video programs to be stored in the same file so they can be played back simultaneously (e.g., with the "picture-in-picture" effect).

 Codecs

 The BD-ROM specification mandates certain codec compatibilities for both hardware decoders (players) and movie software (content).
-Windows Media Player does not come with the codecs required to play Blu-ray Discs.
+Windows Media Player does not come with all of the codecs required to play Blu-ray Discs.